AdobeDocs/commerce-frontend-core/src/pages/guide/layouts/override.md

 Layout files with instructions that override the default or parent theme files are referred to as *overriding layout files*.

-## Examples of customizations that involve overriding layouts
+## Examples of customizations that override layouts

 Examples of customizations that involve overriding layouts: